-- I. Eighteen credits of Honors coursework completed within the first two years of study, with a minimum of 12 credits required in the first year. - II.
-Three credits of the 12 credits completed in the first year must include an interdisciplinary Honors colloquium course. - III.
-A minimum GPA of at least 3.200 at the conclusion of the first two years of study at the University. - IV.
-A minimum of 60 credits (including advanced placement and transfer credits) must be completed by the end of the second year, at least 48 of which must be earned at UD.

-- V. Residence in first-year Honors housing is required during the first year of study. - VI.
+- Eighteen credits of Honors coursework completed within the first two years of study, with a minimum of 12 credits required in the first year. - II.
+Three credits of the 12 credits completed in the first year must include an interdisciplinary Honors colloquium course - III.
+Three credits of the 12 credits completed in the first year must include an Honors ENGL110 course. - IV.
+A minimum GPA of at least 3.200 at the conclusion of the first two years of study at the University. - V. A minimum of 60 credits (including advanced placement and transfer credits) must be completed by the end of the second year, at least 54 of which must be earned at UD. - VI.
+Residence in first-year Honors housing is required during the first year of study. - VII.
 Honors coursework counting toward the General Honors Award cannot be taken on a pass-fail basis unless the course is only offered pass-fail.